Eyonic/Slack-Cleaner-Python/README.md

 # Slack-Cleaner-Python

+"Sometimes it has a mind of its own and may delete more or less than desired.
+Still, it's better than doing it manually."

 Introduction:
 This Python script uses the Slack API to delete messages from a specific Slack channel that are older than 7 days.
 It takes advantage of the WebClient and SlackApiError modules from the Slack SDK to access the Slack workspace and perform the message deletion.